openebs-archive/openebs-docs/docs/on_premise_solutions.md

 -   The machine used as test-harness must also have the following:
     -   Git
     -   Ansible (version \>= 2.3)
 -   Deployment can be performed by both root as well as non-root users.
 In case of the latter, ensure that the users are part of the sudo group.
 This is required to run certain operations which require root privileges.

 **Minimum System Requirements**

-The Vagrant VMs (ubuntu-xenial) that are used in the on-premise installation requires a mininum of 10GB hard-disk space each (3 VMs are recommended for a hyperconverged deployment) and 1GB operating memory.
+The Vagrant VMs (ubuntu-xenial) that are used in the on-premise installation requires a minimum of 10GB hard-disk space each (3 VMs are recommended) and 1GB operating memory.

 The recommended configuration for the VM host is as follows: